llvm/llvm-project/libc/docs/dev/code_style.rst

 * Sanitization
 * Debug info

-While its not impossible to have Assembler code that correctly provides all of the above, we do not wish to maintain such Assembler sources in llvm-libc.
+While its not impossible to have Assembly code that correctly provides all of the above, we do not wish to maintain such Assembly sources in llvm-libc.

-That said, there a few functions provided by llvm-libc that are more difficult to implement or maintain in C++ than Assembler.
-We do use inline or out-of-line Assembler in an intentionally minimal set of places; typically places where the stack or individual register state must be manipulated very carefully for correctness.
+That said, there a few functions provided by llvm-libc that are more difficult to implement or maintain in C++ than Assembly.
+We do use inline or out-of-line Assembly in an intentionally minimal set of places; typically places where the stack or individual register state must be manipulated very carefully for correctness.

-Contributions adding Assembler for performance are not welcome.
-Contributors should strive to stick with C++ for as long as it remains reasonable to do so. llvm-libc maintainers reserve the right to reject Assembler contributions that they feel could be better maintained if rewritten in C++, and to revisit this policy in the future.
+Contributions adding Assembly for performance are not welcome.
+Contributors should strive to stick with C++ for as long as it remains reasonable to do so. llvm-libc maintainers reserve the right to reject Assembly contributions that they feel could be better maintained if rewritten in C++, and to revisit this policy in the future.